irishdan/ResponsiveImageBundle/README.markdown

 # ResponsiveImageBundle

-The ResponsiveImageBundle adds the ability to easily created styled responsive images (scaled, cropped) in Symfony3.
+The ResponsiveImageBundle adds the ability to easily created styled responsive images (scaled, cropped, greyscale) in Symfony3.

 Features include: